chaimaaELgotbi/Terraform_Practice/README.md

 3. Create "vpc.tf":
-check the code in the VPC file here some parametrs expliniation:
+check the code in the VPC file here some parameters expliniation:

 - cidr_block: 10.0.0.0/16 allows you to use the IP address that start with "10.0.X.X".
 There are 65,536 IP addresses are ready to use.
 - instance_tenancy: if it is true, your ec2 will be the only instance in an AWS physical hardware.
 Sounds good but expensive.

 - map_public_ip_on_launch: This is so important.
 The only difference between private and public subnet is this line.
 If it is true, it will be a public subnet, otherwise private.

+- add the Internet Gateway:
+if you want to create a network.tf file, for my case i added the following on the vpc.tf file It enables your vpc to connect to the internet

+-  Create Custom Route Table for public subnet.

+- Associate CRT and Subnet